Fraud Blocker

 For example, after your re-defining your keywords strategy, you identify that “wedding flowers” have an average monthly search of 210, you will want to include a new category section of your products just to cater to it especially if you send flowers that cater for a wedding.

-After that, you will want to make sure that keywords are included in the URLs as well and in this case, http://yourwebsite.com/wedding-flowers.
+After that, you will want to make sure that keywords are included in the URLs as well and in this case, https://yourwebsite.com/wedding-flowers.

 Document down the new Site Structure & URLs in word documents.